jawj/js-xre/README.md

 ## Alternatives

 You should also check out [XRegExp](http://xregexp.com/), an impressive library that takes a rather more and-the-kitchen-sink approach.

-This library is small and focused.
-It's < 1KB gzipped, compared to XRegExp's 62 KB.
+The complete version of XRegExp is 62 KB gzipped, against this library's few hundred bytes.

 ## Examples